Feature and Parameter Selection in Stochastic Linear Bandits: Relation to Latent Bandits

 In regret balancing, in each round, the model selection strategy chooses one of $M$ base algorithms.
 We denote by $N_{i,t}$, the number of times that the base algorithm $i$ has been selected up to round $t$, and by $R_{i,t}$, the cumulative rewards of this base algorithm during these $N_{i,t}$ rounds.
 Given a reference regret bound $U:[T]\rightarrow\mR$, in each round $t\in[T]$, the algorithm first finds the optimistic base algorithm $I_t$ and its value $b_t$, i.e.,

 and then takes the action recommended by $I_t$ and uses its observed reward to update the base algorithm $I_t$.

 We can apply regret balancing to the problem of latent bandits in the following way.
 We consider $M+1$ base algorithms: one that plays UCB, and $M$, each corresponds to a latent value and always plays the greedy action of that latent model (which is guaranteed to be $\varepsilon$-accurate by assumption).
 If the regret balancing strategy selects the UCB base algorithm in all rounds, it would suffer the regret $\sqrt{Kt}+\sqrt{t}$, and if it selects the optimal base algorithm, i.e.,~the base algorithm corresponding to the correct latent model, it would suffer the regret $\varepsilon t + \sqrt{t}$.
 Note that by regret, we mean the actual regret and not pseudo-regret, and thus, $\sqrt{t}$ is the consequence of noise in the reward signal.
 Thus, we select the reference regret bound of our regret balancing strategy as $U(t)=\min\{\varepsilon t+\sqrt{t},\sqrt{Kt}+\sqrt{t}\}$.
+We may write the regret of the resulting regret balancing strategy as follows: